-YogaGlo is an online yoga subscription service that gives you instant access to thousands of yoga videos- so long as you have a good internet connection.
+Glo, previously known as YogaGlo, is an online yoga subscription service that gives you instant access to thousands of yoga, Pilates and meditation videos- so long as you have a good internet connection.

-The website promises to provide you with a studio-worthy yoga experience from the comfort of your own home.
-But what will you sacrifice (if anything) by moving your yoga routine out from the classroom and into your living room?
+The website promises to provide you with a studio-worthy fitness experience from the comfort of your own home.
+But what will you sacrifice (if anything) by moving your yoga routine out from the studio class and into your living room?
 Let’s look at what this subscription service promises to find out.

 WebMD tells us that yoga is an effective way to improve your flexibility and strength.
 Most yoga poses are designed to stretch out your muscles to help you move better and remove stiffness and soreness from your daily life.

 When practiced correctly, the website states, yoga can help you:

 It doesn’t take much yoga to start noticing improvements.
 One study showed that male college athletes experienced significant gains in their sports performance after just ten weeks of regular yoga practice, even without changing anything else in their routine.